Simply read 1 John with me♥

-So first things first, being suitable for my husband.
+So first things first, being suitable for the kingdom and for my husband.

 Now I married a man who loves God and is seeking His kingdom and His righteousness, so that means that he is often a target for hatred and ridicule.
 My job is to not only BE but to create (and maintain!) a peaceful, loving and godly place for him to rest and to regroup after a hard exhausting day.

 Now I don’t know about you but there is NO peace or love or gentleness or GOODNESS in and of myself.
 I get these qualities from walking very closely with the Lord.
-If I were still out working some stressful and unfulfilling (or exciting and “fulfilling”) job, I wouldn’t have the time, energy or even the desire to spend my extra time praying and reading the Bible or marriage blogs!
-And I’m just being honest.
-Staying home allows me to go as deep as I want with the Lord, without any vain distractions or divided loyalty between him and work .
+If I were still out working some stressful and unfulfilling (or exciting and “fulfilling”) job, I wouldn’t have the time, energy or even the desire to spend my extra time praying and reading the Bible or marriage blogs.
+And I’m just being honest!
+Staying home allows me to go as deep as I want with the Lord, without any vain distractions or divided loyalty between Him and work .
 The Lord is my foundation.
-So first of all, I spend my days at home seeking him.
-THEN I can begin to built or “make” my marriage pleasant with a renewed mind and with fruits of the Spirit.
+So first of all, I spend my days at home seeking Him and His ways.
+THEN I can begin to built or “make” my life and marriage pleasant with a renewed mind and with fruits of the Spirit.

 “Every wise woman buildeth her house: but the foolish plucketh it down with her hands.”
 (Proverbs 14:1)